LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/modules/wrap-up.rst

 ``module.exports`` - even one that exports as an object, but imports as a function (which means no dot notation). :-O

-The skills you practiced here provide a solid foundation for modules.
+The skills you practiced in this chapter provide a solid foundation for modules.
 Learning the alternatives becomes a matter of personal preference and the requirements for your job.